 North Korea’s continuing nuclear development became a growing concern for the United States in the 1990s, as North Korea threatened to pull out of the Nuclear Nonproliferation Treaty (NPT), designed to prevent the spread of nuclear weapons technology.
 Initially, efforts to negotiate with North Korea over nuclear weapons produced some success, with the country promising in 1994 to dismantle its nuclear program.
 By 2003, however, these efforts had collapsed.
 That year, North Korea pulled out of the NPT, kicked out international inspectors from a nuclear facility, and prepared to conduct nuclear tests and declare itself a nuclear weapons state.
 Attempts to bring North Korea back to the negotiating table through an initiative known as the Six Party Talks failed over the following years, and on October 9, 2006, North Korea conducted its first nuclear test.

 So far, economic sanctions imposed by the United States and other countries have not deterred North Korea’s commitment to developing nuclear weapons, and tensions on the Korean Peninsula have escalated.
 Although Kim held summits with the leaders of both the United States and South Korea in 2018, North Korea has not yet started denuclearization.
 The North Koreans have been calling for a peace agreement with the United States but have refused U.S., South Korean, and Chinese appeals to return to nuclear talks.
+In June 2019, Trump became the first sitting U.S. president to travel to North Korea, where he met Kim Jong-un in the demilitarized zone between North and South Korea.
+The leaders agreed to restart denuclearization talks but thus far no progress has been made in organizing these negotiations.
+North Korea test-fired multiple short-range missiles less than one month later.
 The result has been a tense standoff as North Korea’s nuclear capabilities grow.

 “The United States, the very one that divided our nation into two and has imposed the suffering of national division upon it for 70 years, should desist from pursuing the anachronistic policy hostile towards the DPRK and reckless acts of aggression and boldly make a policy switch.”